mattermost/mattermost-developer-documentation/site/content/integrate/plugins/best-practices.md

 ## How to expose performance metrics for a plugin?

-Starting in Mattermost v9.4 we provide a new [`ServeMetrics`]({{< ref "/integrate/reference/server/server-reference#API.ServeMetrics" >}}) hook that can be used to expose performance metrics in the [open metrics format](https://openmetrics.io/) under the common HTTP listener controlled by the [`MetricsSettings.ListenAddress`](https://docs.mattermost.com/configure/environment-configuration-settings.html#listen-address-for-performance) config setting.
+From Mattermost v9.4, a [`ServeMetrics`]({{< ref "/integrate/reference/server/server-reference#API.ServeMetrics" >}}) hook can be used to expose performance metrics in the [open metrics format](https://openmetrics.io/) under the common HTTP listener controlled by the [`MetricsSettings.ListenAddress`](https://docs.mattermost.com/configure/environment-configuration-settings.html#listen-address-for-performance) config setting.

 Data returned by the hook's implementation through the given `http.ResponseWriter` object will be served through the `http://SITE_URL:8067/plugins/PLUGIN_ID/metrics` URL.